syncfusion-content/predictive-analytics-docs/predictive-analytics/PMML-Execution-Engine/Overview.md

 ## Introduction to PMML Execution Engine

-PMML Execution Engine is a C# library developed for predicting results based on pr 	edicted modelling done in PMML over the input data and you can run on the following .NET platforms – Windows Forms, WinRT, WPF, UWP, ASP.NET, ASP.NET Core and ASP.NET MVC.
+PMML Execution Engine is a C# library developed for predicting results based on predicted modelling done in PMML over the input data and you can run on the following .NET platforms – Windows Forms, WinRT, WPF, UWP, ASP.NET, ASP.NET Core and ASP.NET MVC.
 PMML stands for Predictive Model Markup Language.
 It is an XML-based file format developed by the [Data Mining Group](http://www.dmg.org) to provide a way for applications to describe and exchange models produced by data mining and machine learning algorithms.

 ## Use Case Scenario